IssacLo/IssacLo/README.md

 ## Hello, I'm Issac Lo 👋

-I'm a Front-End Developer with a passion for web development.
+I'm a front-end developer with a passion for web development.
-  I'm currently working on the Project and exploring new ways for the Full Stack Developer
+I'm currently working on a project and exploring new ways to become a full-stack developer.

 <!-- ### About Me